micmejia/bible-dump/AMPC/Colossians/Col 1.md

-That you may walk (live and conduct yourselves) in a manner worthy of the Lord, fully pleasing to Him _and_ [^j]desiring to please Him in all things, bearing fruit in every good work and steadily growing _and_ increasing in _and_ by the knowledge of God [with fuller, deeper, and clearer insight, [^k]acquaintance, and recognition].
+That you may walk (live and conduct yourselves) in a manner worthy of the Lord, fully pleasing to Him _and_ desiring to please Him in all things, bearing fruit in every good work and steadily growing _and_ increasing in _and_ by the knowledge of God [with fuller, deeper, and clearer insight, acquaintance, and recognition].